What can I expect when I make the first appointment?

 It’s important that the therapy is regular, but the therapist will discuss their holidays and cancellation policy with you during the first session.

 What’s the difference between psychotherapy and counselling?

 In brief, psychotherapy training is more extensive and requires at least five years spent in training at a post-graduate level, a minimum of four years of personal therapy, and ongoing clinical supervision.
-Counsellors are skilled helpers, who offer support through listening in an non-judgemental and empathic way.
 Counselling can be directive or non-directive, depending on the approach used, and the primary aim is to create a safe environment where difficult issues can be talked through.
-Psychotherapists are trained to work with clients within the whole spectrum of mental health issues, from mild to severe.
 Psychotherapy is a more in-depth process which deals with changes in personality structure and ingrained patterns of behaviour; therefore the work in usually longer-term.
 Counselling and Psychotherapy can be long or short-term, depending on how much support is needed and the particular issue of the client.

 How much therapy will I need?

 This is an impossible question to answer as it is entirely dependent on what has brought you to therapy.
 At your initial consultation, your issues and goals will be discussed and then your therapist will agree with you how best to proceed together.
 Psychotherapeutic change is a process that takes place over time.
-You may be able to stop or change certain behaviours that are not serving you – often a first step – but coming to terms with the need driving those behaviours and so eliminating the compulsion, is a longer process.
+You may be able to stop or change certain behaviours that are not serving you – often a first step – but coming to terms with the need driving those behaviours, is a longer process.

 What is the therapists approach and how do I find out about it?